Mycroft AI

 4. Continue through the rest of the VM configuration screens using the default selections.
 More RAM would not hurt, but 1GB should be fine.

-5. Download the Ubuntu Server ISO (18.04 LTS and 19.04 both work) and put it in the folder of the VM you created (e.g. ~/VirtualBox VMs/Mycroft-Ubuntu)
+5. Download the (18.04 LTS and 19.04 both work) and put it in the folder of the VM you created (e.g. ~/VirtualBox VMs/Mycroft-Ubuntu)

-(Optional) You can install Ubuntu Desktop instead of Ubuntu Server if you would like a complete Linux desktop environment, however this is not required to run Mycroft and uses significantly more system resources including RAM.
+(Optional) You can install instead of Ubuntu Server if you would like a complete Linux desktop environment, however this is not required to run Mycroft and uses significantly more system resources including RAM.

 6. (Optional) Assign additional CPUs to VM by selecting the System tab at the top and then the Processor tab to select the number of CPUs.